Alaska credit union to serve marijuana businesses

-A credit union is launching a pilot program to begin serving marijuana businesses in Alaska, giving the cash-only industry a financial option after banks shunned the industry.
+A credit union is launching a pilot program to begin serving marijuana businesses in Alaska, giving the cash-reliant industry a financial option after banks shunned the industry.

 Credit Union 1 announced Thursday its move comes with no political or moral position.